BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 If Freca rolls a natural 6 To Wound when making a Strike, and the Wound is successful, he has struck a Knockout Blow and Helm is rendered unconscious.

-**PARTICIPANTS**

-Good: Helm Hammerhand, King of Rohan.

-Evil: Freca, Lord of the West-march.

 ![](../media/scenarios/war_of_the_rohirrim/to_claim_a_throne.jpg)

 ---

 ## A NEW THREAT ON ROHAN'S BORDERS

+**PARTICIPANTS**

+Good: Héra, Daughter of Helm with Ashere; Fréaláf, First Marshal of the Riddermark with horse; Olwyn, Shieldmaiden of Rohan with horse; Lief, Page of Helm with horse.

+Evil: Rabid Mûmak (see The Rabid Mûmak special rule).

 **LAYOUT**